Skip to main content

 4. Specify a Schema

-The Unified Flow Collector outputs data using ElastiFlow's CODEX schema.
+The NetObserv Flow outputs data using ElastiFlow's CODEX schema.
 Optionally you can choose to output data in Elastic Common Schema (ECS).
 To do so, set EF_OUTPUT_ELASTICSEARCH_ECS_ENABLE to true.

 Environment="EF_OUTPUT_ELASTICSEARCH_ECS_ENABLE=true"